Homes: Storage that goes well beyond the utilitarian - NewsBreak

 From architect and product designer Ezra Ardolino’s Timbur studio come two credenzas crafted of stacked, slim layers of Baltic birch.
 The material has a linear quality similar to a topographic map.
 The Fresnel model has doors slatted like the big theater light it gets its name from.
 And the Bubble cabinet showcases the laminated layers as concentric rings.
 Both credenzas open to reveal a playfully spicy crimson interior.

-Room and Board has teamed up with the St. Louis-based refrigeration company True Residential to create the Amherst cabinet, a clever white oak or walnut storage piece with a built-in fridge that can work as a resting spot for a TV, books or art objects.
+Amherst Cabinets in New Hampshire has teamed with the St. Louis-based refrigeration company True Residential on a clever white oak or walnut cabinet that can work as a resting spot for a TV, books or art objects, while the interior is a handy fridge.
+Quartz or granite tops come in different colors, and the piece is available through Room and Board.

 Deny Designs has an extensive collection of Baltic birch credenzas featuring front panels designed by artists; they might be an interesting way to bring art into a room where wall space is in short supply.
 Available from various retailers.